jaspector

 Building permits are required for new residential houses; accessory structures such as storage buildings and carports; fences and pools that are permanent or storable in or above ground and 2 feet or more in depth; remodeling, renovations, and additions; porch and carport enclosures or extensions; reroofing or repair of more than 50% of a roof; changes to more than 50% of exterior finish; water-heater changes; electrical power connection; structural changes to commercial buildings; signs; and demolition of commercial structures.

-How do I apply for a building permit in Del Rio, TX?
+02 How do I apply for a building permit in Del Rio, TX?

-1. Confirm the parcel is inside Del Rio city limits.
+To apply for a building permit in Del Rio, TX, follow these steps: 1.
+Confirm the parcel is inside Del Rio city limits.
 2. For properties outside city limits but needing city water or sewer service, a licensed plumber must obtain a plumbing permit and the owner must obtain a Certificate of Compliance from the City Planner.
 3. Identify the project type and follow the appropriate submittal path: residential (pre-submittal conference with Planning/Zoning/Code Compliance, then building permit review); new commercial buildings (pre-submittal conference with multiple departments, then site plan review, then building permit review); or existing commercial occupancy changes (Certificate of Occupancy submittal path).
 4. Download and complete applicable permit forms from the Development Services Forms and Applications page.
 5. Submit plans and supporting documents for review.
 6. Obtain permit issuance from the permit clerks.
 7. Schedule and complete inspections by building, plumbing, electrical, mechanical, and fire-review staff.
 8. Obtain final approval and, where applicable, a Certificate of Occupancy from the Chief Building Official.

-What work is exempt from building permits in Del Rio, TX?
+03 What work is exempt from building permits in Del Rio, TX?

-Other cities in Val Verde County
+Other jurisdictions in Val Verde County.

-View all Val Verde County jurisdictions →
+All Val Verde County jurisdictions →